A Faster Parameterized Algorithm for Temporal Matching

 Moreover, there is an edge between $v$ and $u$ in the first, fifth, and sixth layer of this $\Delta$-window.
 This is depicted by the straight edges $\{u_i,v_i\},i \in \{ 1,5,6\}$.
-In our algorithm a path from~$u$~to~$v$ (the roots of our trees) represents a time edge between $u$ and $v$ in the $\Delta$-window.
+In our algorithm a path from~$u$~to~$v$ (the roots of our trees) represents a time edge between~$u$ and~$v$ in the $\Delta$-window.
 The $[a,b]$-separators will represent that a vertex is blocked by some time edge outside of the $\Delta$-window.
 In \cref{fig:fig1}, we look at the situation where the vertexr~$u$ (vertex~$v$) is blocked in the first three and last two (first four and last three) layers of the $\Delta$-window.
-To encode these blocks, we use a $[1,3]$-separator (blue/stars) and a $[7,8]$-separator (orange/triangle) in the $\Delta$-postfix tree of $u$ and a $[1,4]$-separator (green/diamond) and a $[6,8]$-separator in the $\Delta$-postfix tree of $v$.
+To encode these blocks, we use a $[1,3]$-separator (blue/star) and a $[7,8]$-separator (orange/triangle) in the $\Delta$-postfix tree of $u$ and a $[1,4]$-separator (green/diamond) and a $[6,8]$-separator (red/square) in the $\Delta$-postfix tree of $v$.
 Note that paths from $u$ to $v$ not intersecting one of the separator vertices correspond to time edges which can be taken into a matching even if~$u$~and~$v$ are blocked by some other time edges outside of the $\Delta$-window, as depicted by the gray areas in \cref{fig:fig1}.